Measuring Disease Activity in Rheumatoid Arthritis

-Most rheumatologists have long relied primarily on their own clinical judgment and intuition when deciding whether a patient with rheumatoid arthritis (RA) requires a change in treatment in order to keep the disease under control.
-However, there is now solid evidence to suggest that RA patients do best when doctors use a so-called “treat to target” approach—that is, adjust a patient’s therapeutic regimen as necessary to achieve a specific goal.
+Most rheumatologists have long relied primarily on their own clinical judgment and intuition when deciding whether a patient with rheumatoid arthritis (RA) requires a change in treatment to keep the disease under control.
+However, there is now solid evidence that RA patients do best when doctors use a “treat to target” approach – that is, adjusting a patient’s therapy as necessary to achieve a specific goal.

-One reason may be that there is no single “gold standard” test for this purpose that’s comparable to, say, a cholesterol test for a heart patient or a blood sugar assay for a diabetes patient.
-However, last May, the American College of Rheumatology (ACR) recommended six tools for the systematic measurement of disease activity in RA.
-Using these tools consistently can help identify small changes that a patient may not notice and that may escape a physician’s observation, says rheumatologist Salahuddin Kazi, MD, of the Dallas VA Medical Center, a coauthor of the ACR guidelines.
-Responding to these changes as soon as possible with a change in drug treatment can help limit the risk for long-term joint damage, says Dr. Kazi.
+In 2012, the American College of Rheumatology (ACR) recommended six tools for the systematic measurement of disease activity in RA.
+Using these tools consistently can help identify changes that you may not notice and that may escape a physician’s observation, says rheumatologist Salahuddin Kazi, MD, of the Dallas VA Medical Center, a coauthor of the ACR guidelines.
+Responding to these changes as soon as possible by modifying treatment can help limit the risk for long-term joint damage, says Dr. Kazi.

-The sooner a patient gets the right treatment, the less likely he or she will suffer long-term joint damage, Dr. Kazi points out.
-“It’s like a front-loaded mutual fund,” he says.
-“You have to make that early investment to see your returns.”
-Your doctor can’t literally feel your pain, but could he or she help to ease it by using formal tools to track your disease activity?
+The sooner you get the right treatment, the less likely you will suffer long-term joint damage, Dr. Kazi points out.
+Your doctor can’t literally feel your pain, but he or she could help ease it by using formal tools to track your disease activity.

 Many Tools Available

-While there may be no acknowledged “best” test for measuring disease activity in RA, dozens of such methods have been devised over the years.
+While there may be no acknowledged “best” test for measuring disease activity in RA, dozens of methods have been devised.
 Broadly speaking, these tests fall into three categories:

 - Patient questionnaires.
-A simple version of such a test is the Visual Analog Scale (VAS), which features a horizontal line with the words NO PAIN on the left and WORST PAIN on the right; the patient makes a mark on the line to indicate the point on the spectrum that reflects how he or she is feeling.
-Other patient-focused tests are more detailed.
-For example, some ask questions about how much difficulty the patient has performing daily activities, such as bathing, dressing and climbing in and out of cars.
+A simple version is the Visual Analog Scale (VAS), which features a horizontal line with the words NO PAIN on the left and WORST PAIN on the right; you make a mark on the line to indicate how you are feeling.
+Other more detailed questionnaires ask about how much difficulty you have performing daily activities, such as bathing, dressing and climbing in and out of cars.

-- Joint counts, in which a doctor examines a specific set of a patient’s joints and tallies the number that are swollen and/or tender.
-The most common of these tests is the DAS28, which generates a “disease activity score” (hence the acronym “DAS”) based on an examination of 28 joints in the shoulders, arms, hands and knees.
+- Joint counts.
+A doctor examines a specific set of joints and tallies how many are swollen and/or tender.
+The most common of these tests is the DAS28, which generates a “disease activity score” (hence the acronym “DAS”) based on an examination of 28 joints as well as other factors.

-“I spend more time asking patients, ‘How are you doing?’” says Dr. Wei.
-He’ll then consider what the patient says about his or her condition, the results of lab tests, and an occasional imaging exam (usually an MRI) to make treatment decisions.
+Most disease-activity measuring tools were designed for use in clinical studies, and they can be time-consuming and complicated to use.
+Rheumatologist Nathan Wei, MD, of Frederick, Md., occasionally uses the DAS28 in his practice.
+However, he says, “I spend more time asking patients, ‘How are you doing?’”
+He’ll then consider what the patient says about his or her condition, the results of lab tests, and an occasional imaging exam to make treatment decisions.

 Want to read more?
 Subscribe Now to Arthritis Today!